seawolf/Apple-iCloud-Notes-to-Evernote/README.md

 * discounts the *Recently Deleted* folder
 * renames the default *Notes* folder to something more meaningful (*Apple Notes*)
 * adds a `imported-from-notes` tag
+* dry-run mode that won't create anything in Evernote

 Unsupported: